Backyard of small blue house.

 Share:

-The Rural Housing Service (RHS) is a part of the United States Department of Agriculture and serves to preserve and build housing markets in parts of the country used for farming.
-In addition to the farms, our economy also relies on the workers who help with agricultural production and getting the product through the supply chain and into grocery stores.
-While low-paying, these jobs are vitally important and RHS loans are designed to serve these low-income residents in off-the-beaten path areas.
-Rocket Mortgage® does not currently offer RHS loans, but we wanted to make potential first-time home buyers aware of this type of mortgage product in the event you think you might qualify.
+The Rural Housing Service (RHS) is a part of the United States Department of Agriculture (USDA).
+Its goal is to preserve and build housing markets in parts of the country used for farming.
+In addition to the farms, our economy also relies on the workers who help with agricultural production, getting the product through the supply chain and into grocery stores.

 (Obtenga más información sobre el préstamo de RHS en español.)